wi5nia/TechnicalCommunityContent/IoT/Azure IoT Suite Ascend+/Session 2 - Starting IoT Solutions/Demo 2.4/Demo 2.4.md

 If not already installed, install NPM on the Raspberry Pi.
 Open a command prompt and type the following:

+1.  sudo apt-get update

-1.  sudo apt-get install npm
+2.  sudo apt-get install npm

-2.  sudo npm install -g npm@latest
+3.  sudo npm install -g npm@latest

 Install the Azure Node packages: